Q1. Why is the City pursuing this now?

 A. The City of Portland will receive the home energy performance report from the seller and will make the information available to the general public through PortlandMaps.com.

-Experience from Austin, Texas suggests that as the volume of home energy assessors increases, the retail cost of the assessment declines.
-The cost of a home energy performance assessment in Austin is currently stabilized at $125.
+Experience from Austin, Texas suggests that as the volume of home energy assessments increases, the retail cost of the assessment declines.
+The cost of a home energy performance assessment in Austin is currently stable at $125.